 #5.
 Go “Old School” with Dimensional Mailings

-- In a world of digital-everything, actual mailings really stand out – everyone loves getting something interesting in the mail
+- In a world of digital everything, actual mailings stand out – everyone loves getting something interesting in the mail.

 #6.
 Keep the Conversation Going

-- Notifications serve as a coach to cheer the participant on and enables them to anticipate achieving a goal; which releases dopamine into the brain.
+- Notifications serve as a coach to cheer the participant on and enable them to anticipate achieving a goal; which releases dopamine into the brain.